adam-zhu/huffman-app/README.md

 };
 ```

 What about when we need to make a network request? `redux-thunk`.
-Check comments in `src/Store/user/thinks.js` for much long explanation.
+Check comments in `src/Store/user/thinks.js` for explanation.